oyyd/oyyd-blog/README.md

 ###Commands

-Generate the rss-feed file from posts:
+translate md to html and generate the rss-feed file from posts:

 ```
 gulp gen-list